NetArena: Dynamic Benchmarks for AI Agents in Network Automation

-By moving beyond single-number scores, \name enables a deeper understanding of each agent’s planning strategies, failure modes, and generalization boundaries in specific network tasks.
-This fine-granularity analysis supports not only more reliable benchmarking, but also actionable insights for improving LLM deployment readiness.
+By moving beyond single-number scores, \name provides a deeper view of each agent’s planning strategies, failure modes, and generalization boundaries.
+This analysis strengthens benchmark reliability and provides actionable insights for improving LLM deployment readiness.
 Table \ref{tab:eval:failure} gives additional failure examples of agents in each task.